 Why would a company choose to be VC-funded?

-VC funding is not a lifeline and not credit by your local SMB friendly bank.
+VC funding is not a lifeline and not credit from your local SMB-friendly bank.
 If you are not in an optimal financial state, no VC will consider you for their portfolio.
-If you want to keep control of your company, keep it alive for generations, and grow is slowly, a VC funding definitely is not for you.
+If you want to keep control of your company, keep it alive for generations, and grow is slowly, VC funding definitely is not for you.

 But why would a company be interested in a VC acceleration?
 With the additional capital, they can hire key staff on all levels of the organization.
 You can also increase your marketing budget to extend the brand awareness and exposure of your (hopefully) disruptive product or service.

 The owner of a company basically gives up some of the control in order to have access to the professional network of the VC and pursues to also make a profit in case of an M&A activity or IPO.

 How does a VC make money?